Preparing for Transition

 Below we summarise the seven most important steps in the transition into adult services.
 You can find detailed information and guidance on each of these steps in our downloadable ‘Transition to Adulthood Guide’.

 Being prepared with accurate information as early in the process as possible, is essential to navigating the challenges of transition.

 A young person with Dravet Syndrome legally transitions into adulthood at the age of 16.

 In England and Wales, in order to continue to be recognised as primary decision-maker for their care, parents and guardians need to apply to the Court of Protection for a ‘Deputyship’.
 In Scotland, parents need to apply to the Office of the Public Guardian for a ‘Guardianship’.
 In Northern Ireland, applications should be made to the Office of Care and Protection.

 If deputyship is not obtained, legal responsibility for the young person with Dravet Syndrome will no longer automatically rest with you.
 This does not mean that, as a parent/guardian, you will no longer be expected to care for your child or support them to make day-to-day decisions.
 BUT it does mean that you will no longer have sole responsibility for decisions regarding their personal welfare.
 Therefore, big decisions may not be left to parents or the young person to make by themselves.

-Visit our Guidance and Further Information section for details on how to go about applying for deputyship in England and its legal equivalents in Northern Ireland, Scotland and Wales.
+Visit our Transition Guide for more information on how to go about applying for deputyship in England and its legal equivalents in Northern Ireland, Scotland and Wales.